 Not a great stain remover on its own

 In The Lab, we could smell a subtle chemical scent from the bottle, but after washing, everything smelled fresh and clean.
 It performed just okay on the stains, leaving traces behind on more than one piece of clothing.
-We're willing to forgive this though because our process didn't allow for pre-treating or use of an additional stain remover (but this does mean you'll want to be ready to add those steps to your home laundry routine if and when your clothes are especially soiled).
-But for regular washes and budget-conscious buyers with sensitive skin?
-We think it's a great choice.
-It can be found in a variety of container sizes, too, ranging from a standard 50-ounce bottle upwards to 640-ounces, or 5 gallons if you prefer to buy in bulk.
+We're willing to forgive this, though, because our process didn't allow for pre-treating or use of an additional stain remover (but this does mean you'll want to be ready to add those steps to your home laundry routine if and when your clothes are especially soiled).
+But for regular washes and budget-conscious buyers with sensitive skin, we think it's a great choice.
+It can be found in a variety of container sizes, too, ranging from a standard 50-ounce bottle to 640 ounces, or 5 gallons, if you prefer to buy in bulk.

 Price at time of publish: $10

 Type: Liquid | Size: 144.5 fluid ounces | Number of Loads: 107 | Scent: Unscented

 Seventh Generation Free & Clear Concentrated Laundry Detergent

 Clothes felt soft and smelled clean after use

 You won't find any dyes, synthetic fragrances, harsh chemicals, or artificial brighteners on the ingredients list of this laundry detergent.
 Seventh Generation's Free & Clear Laundry Detergent is a USDA Certified Biobased Product, meaning at least 97 percent of its plant-based ingredients are biologically renewable.
 As a result, the formula is not only gentle on the skin but is also good for the environment.
 It's also safe for use with a high-efficiency washing machine, so you can really double down on your eco-friendly laundry routine.